Adult Court FAQs

 What is a Certificate of Good Conduct?

 A Certificate of Good Conduct may be granted by the State Board of Parole to a person who was convicted of a crime anywhere in NY State and who was sentenced to a term of incarceration in a NYS Department of Correctional Services facility.
 It may also be available to those who have been convicted of more than one crime in NY State, or a crime in any other jurisdiction.
 The State Board of Parole has the power to issue this certificate.
-It is similar to the Certificate of Relief in that it can remove legal bars to employment.
+It is similar to the Certificate of Relief from Disabilities in that it can remove legal barriers to employment.

 What is an Order of Protection?

-An Order of Protection is a court order that requires an individual to perform or refrain from certain acts with respect to the protected party.
+An Order of Protection is a court order that requires an individual to refrain from certain acts with respect to the protected party.
 If the individual fails to comply, he or she may face criminal and/or civil penalties.

 Click a topic, or press the enter key on a topic, to reveal its answer.